-Distributions received from Special Purpose Entities
+Distributions received from Special Purpose Investment Vehicles

 From time to time, the Company forms special purpose investment vehicles to facilitate its investment activities involving derivative instruments such as total return swaps, or limited partnerships such as private equity funds.
-For the three years ended December 31, 2022, the Company had two such special purpose entities: Fannette Funding LLC and Animas Funding LLC.
-These special purpose entities are consolidated into the Company.
-Creditors have no recourse against the Company in the event of default by these special purpose entities.
-The Company had no implied or unfunded commitments to these entities at December 31, 2022 and 2021.
+For the three years ended December 31, 2023, the Company had two such special purpose investment vehicles: Fannette Funding LLC and Animas Funding LLC.
+These special purpose investment vehicles are consolidated into the Company.
+Creditors have no recourse against the Company in the event of default by these special purpose investment vehicles.
+The Company had no implied or unfunded commitments to these entities at December 31, 2023 and 2022.
 The Company's financial or other support provided to these entities and its loss exposure are limited to its collateral and original investment.
-Mercury General received distributions of \$2.9 million, \$5.2 million, and \$12.1 million in 2022, 2021, and 2020, respectively, from these special purpose entities.
+Mercury General received distributions of \$6.2 million, \$2.9 million, and \$5.2 million in 2023, 2022, and 2021, respectively, from these special purpose investment vehicles.